 Tuition fees in Danish Universities and colleges vary according to the courses.
 Tuition fees basically start from 45,000 DKK to 120,000 DKK per year.
 Students will have to pay 50% of the tuition fees in advance.

-All higher education programmes in Denmark require a high standard of English.
-Proficiency in English, the language tests TOEFL, IELTS and Cambridge ESOL examinations (CAE) are often used.
+All higher education programs in Denmark require a high standard of English Proficiency.
+For the purpose, the language tests TOEFL, IELTS and Cambridge ESOL examinations (CAE) are often used.
 The score equivalents are determined by the individual institution.
 Usually, the entry requirement is IELTS 6.0 for undergraduate and IELTS 6.5 for postgraduate studies.

 Copy of passport